AquaticEcoDynamics/Peel_ARC/README.md

 ---

+## Contents:
+Contained within this repository are the data and model files for supporting the linkage program, catalogued into groups of:
+- [Data](https://github.com/AquaticEcoDynamics/Peel_ARC/tree/master/Data): contains data collected during the linkage program or provided by 3rd party in order to facilitate the project
+- [Models](https://github.com/AquaticEcoDynamics/Peel_ARC/tree/master/Models): contains configuration and forcing files for the catchment and estuary models
+- [Images](https://github.com/AquaticEcoDynamics/Peel_ARC/tree/master/Images): contains images used in this repository for supporting the README files

+---

  **Chief & Partner Investigators**
   - Dr. Fiona Valesini - The Nature Conservancy (CI)
   - Prof. Matt Hipsey – The University of Western Australia (CI)